KushagraKumar04/Titanic-Data-Cleaning-and-EDA/README.md

-# Titanic Data Cleaning and Exploratory Data Analysis (ED
+# Titanic Data Cleaning and Exploratory Data Analysis

 This repository contains a Jupyter Notebook that performs data cleaning and exploratory data analysis (EDA) on the Titanic dataset from Kaggle.
 The analysis focuses on investigating inter-variable relationships to uncover patterns and trends within the data.
 This comprehensive analysis enhances understanding and lays the foundation for informed decision-making in subsequent analytical processes.